uncg-csc340/f24-individual-assignment1/README.md

 > where [ BRANCH NAME ] is your first initial and last name, e.g. John Doe would be jdoe, mine is sntini.
 No brackets!

 ## Step Six: Open the project folder in IntelliJ.
 > Make your edits in the main class.
 Do not directly edit the about-me.txt file.
-Create a new User object with your own details following the example.
+Create a new User object with your own details following the examples.
 Add your new user to the list.
 >
+> Run the main method.
+Save your changes.
 > Note: This file is public.
 Do not add any information that you would not want someone to read who might happen upon it.
 >
-> Save your changes.

 ## Step Seven: In GitBash, add the edited files to the staging area.
     git add Main.java about-me.txt